The Homotopy Braces Formality Morphism: Several combinatorial operads given by graphs

 \subsection{\texorpdfstring{ $\Gr$ and $\dGr$}{Gr and dGr} (``Graphs'' and ``directed Graphs'') operad}

-Let $\Gr(n)'_k$ be the graded vector space spanned by linear combinations of undirected graphs with vertex set $[n]$ and edge set $[k]$.\footnote{Concretely, such a graph is an ordered set of $k$ two element subsets of $[n]:=\{1,\dots,n\}$.
+Let $\Gr(n)'_k$ be the graded vector space of linear combinations of undirected graphs with vertex set $[n]:=\{1,\dots,n\}$ and edge set $[k]$.\footnote{Concretely, such a graph is an ordered multi-set of $k$ two element subsets of $[n]:=\{1,\dots,n\}$.
 In particular, note that tadpoles or short cycles, i.e., edges connecting a vertex to itself, are forbidden by this definition.} We consider such a graph as living in degree $-k$, i.e., the edges are considered to be of degree -1.
 Define

 where the symmetric group $S_k$ acts on $\Gr(n)'_k$ by permuting the labels on edges and $\sgn_k$ is the sign representation.
 The spaces $\Gr(n)$ assemble to form an operad $\Gr$.
-The operadic compositions $\Gamma_1 \circ_j \Gamma_2$ are defined by ``inserting'' graph $\Gamma_2$ into vertex $j$ of graph $\Gamma_1$ and summing over all graphs obtained by reconnecting the edges in $\Gamma_1$ ending at vertex $j$ in some way to vertices of $\Gamma_2$, see Figure \ref{fig:Grcomp}.
-The labelling on the edges is adjusted such that that the edges that came from $\Gamma_2$ have higher labels than those from $\Gamma_1$.
+The operadic compositions $\Gamma_1 \circ_j \Gamma_2$ are defined by ``inserting'' graph $\Gamma_2$ into vertex $j$ of graph $\Gamma_1$ and summing over all graphs obtained by reconnecting the edges in $\Gamma_1$ ending at vertex $j$ in all possible ways to vertices of $\Gamma_2$, see Figure \ref{fig:Grcomp}.
+The labelling on the edges is adjusted such that the edges that came from $\Gamma_2$ have higher labels than those from $\Gamma_1$.

 Replacing undirected graphs by directed graphs one can define similarly the operad $\dGr$.
 There is a map of operads $\Gr\to \dGr$ mapping an undirected graph $\Gamma$ to the sum of all graphs $\Gamma'$ that can be obtained by assigning orientations to the edges.